Congratulations, you’re hired! Now what?

 7) Listen to a Financial Results Call from Our CEO

-Every three months, our fearless leader Paul Maleh invites investors and staff to a webcast about CRA’s recent performance.
+Every three months, our leader Paul Maleh invites investors and staff to a webcast about CRA’s recent performance.
 This is a great chance to learn about company trends and your practice’s performance.
 You might also hear about some pain points.
 Take note and do your part to help fix them as a new Analyst or Associate.
 You can also sign up for investor relations email alerts to stay up to date on CRA’s financial news

 8) Keep Abreast of Industry News